GTreeSoftware/Wk-supervised-Neuron-Detection-code/README.md

 Neuron datasets:
     We also published some neuron images to encourage users to try out.
 The images can be found in the neurite_data folder in URL https://pan.baidu.com/s/12BNmESHEFGDe9Y5Qu7zoCQ by using the fetching code 'ilxf'.
-	Leave us a message if you have any problem about fetching the data or using the data.
+    Leave us a message if you have any problem about fetching or using the data.

 Attention:
     Users could change some default parameters values based on their own computation power, including batch_size and num_workers.